 University spinout’s fusion power approach inspired by pistol shrimp’s knockout punch

-First Light Fusion, a company spinout from the Department of Engineering Science, announces the successful testing of Machine 3, the world’s largest device dedicated to researching inertial fusion energy.
+First Light Fusion, a company spinout from the Department of Engineering Science, is home to Machine 3, the world’s largest device dedicated to researching inertial fusion energy.

 Fusion power is the attempt to generate energy by smashing together atomic nuclei.
 The process that heats up the sun, it has the potential to deliver safe, clean, virtually limitless energy, helping to solve problems including climate change, energy inequality and the world’s declining stocks of fossil fuels.

-With the announcement of the successful testing of ‘Machine 3’, Oxford spinout First Light Fusion just took a step closer to making that future a reality.
+Oxford spinout First Light Fusion are working on making that future a reality.

 Their research focuses on ‘inertial confinement fusion’.
 This involves firing a high-velocity projectile, creating a shockwave and collapsing a plasma-filled cavity.
 This reaction creates energy, which can then be captured and used.